Rosan7/Weather_forecast/README.md

 # Hourly Weather Forecast of London

 ## This application is totally built using Python .
 It uses Openweather API to get the hourly weather forecast .
-Here we enter the date and the tiCme and the api provides the wind speed,temparature and pressure of that day and time.
+Here we enter the date and the time and the api provides the wind speed,temparature and pressure of that day and time.

 # Table of Contents
   - hourly_forecast.py